 9. Switch it Up

-A great form of self-care is creating a space you love.
+Another important form of self-care is creating a space you love.
 Obviously, redecorating would not typically be considered “affordable,” but believe it or not, simply making a few small changes can give your space a completely different vibe.

 Try “shopping your house.”
 Move around your home taking items from one room and moving them to another.
 Switch up the items on your bookcase, and grab a new plant from the supermarket to make your room feel fresh and new.